jay-pm/AI-concepts/Prompt Engg with OpenAI/PromptEngg.md

   - You can do it via max_tokens (output can't pass it and the response might lead to imcomplete or cut) or directly in prompt (output may bypass it but the response will be complete)
 - Use well-structured delimited prompts
   - Use delimiters (e.g., triple backticks, parentheses, brackets) to structure prompts clearly, especially when including input data for tasks like text summarization.
 This technique helps the model identify and process the input correctly.
 Mention which delimiters are used.
+  - Embedd variables into prompts using Python's f-strings, allowing for dynamic prompt creation.